iso13/FeatureForgeAI/README.md

 ![BDD](docs/images/BDD.png)
-# cucumber-playwright
+# cucumber-automation

-# Cucumber Playwright Framework 🚀
+# Cucumber Automation Framework 🚀

-This repository hosts a robust and scalable **Cucumber Playwright** framework designed to facilitate Behavior-Driven Development (BDD) practices for end-to-end testing.
+This repository hosts a robust and scalable **Cucumber Automation** framework designed to facilitate Behavior-Driven Development (BDD) practices for end-to-end testing.
 It seamlessly integrates **Cucumber** and **Playwright** in a TypeScript environment to deliver automated test scripts that are maintainable, efficient, and aligned with modern development practices.

 ---